 - no space on … no space off—to run a series of words together (not available for all languages)

 A shortcut lets you enter a word or phrase by typing just a few characters.
 For example, type “omw” to enter “On my way!”
 That one’s already set up for you, but you can also add your own.

 Have a word or phrase you use and don’t want it corrected?
-Create a shortcut, but leave the Shortcut field blank.
+Create a text replacement by adding your phrase, but leave the Shortcut field blank.